cloudbees-days/cloudbees-field-workshops/slides/core/core-2.md

 CasC for CloudBees Core consists of a collection of YAML files referred to as a configuration bundle (or CasC bundle) that includes four files:

-1. `bundle.yaml` - This file is an index file that describes the bundle, and references the other files in the bundle.
+1. `bundle.yaml` - This file describes the bundle, and references the other files in the bundle.
 2. `jenkins.yaml` - This file contains the Jenkins configuration as defined by the OSS [Jenkins CasC plugin](https://github.com/jenkinsci/configuration-as-code-plugin).
 3. `plugin-catalog.yaml` - This file provides a list of plugins that are **ALLOWED** to be installed on your Managed Master that are not already part of the allowed CAP Core plugins.
 4. `plugins.yaml` - This file contains a list of all plugins that will be **INSTALLED** on the configured Managed Master - but they can only be installed if allowed via the `plugin-catalog.yaml` or they are allowed CAP plugins.